Adaptive Policy Backbone via Shared Network: Experiments

 For the experiments comparing with meta-RL baselines, we evaluate our method against two well-established paradigms: (i) parameterized policy-gradient (PPG) methods that adapt via gradient-based fine-tuning of the parameters (MAML, ANIL, CAVIA; \citep{finn2017model,maml_PEFT,cavia}) and (ii) black-box methods that adapt by \emph{online inference}—they \emph{continually update} a task-latent from the incoming context while keeping network weights fixed at test time (PEARL, VariBAD; \citep{pearl,varibad}).
 We also include the recent transformer-based Meta-DT \citep{meta-dt}.

-The experiments are designed to answer the following questions. \begin{itemize} \item Does APB improve sample efficiency over a standard RL algorithm? \item Does APB achieve superior adaptation performance on OOD tasks compared with existing meta-RL baselines? \item Does meta-trained policy backbone generalize to OOD tasks? \end{itemize}
+The experiments are designed to answer the following questions. \begin{itemize} \item Is training only the pre- and post-backbone linear layers sufficient for effective task adaptation, even when the backbone parameters are randomly initialized? \item Can APB adapt OOD tasks where existing meta-RL baselines typically fail? \item Can APB improve generalization capability of policy on OOD tasks? \end{itemize}